 Anyone with an existing CrashPlan account can use the CrashPlan mobile app to access files backed up to a cloud destination (e.g., CrashPlan Central, CrashPlan PRO Online).
 The CrashPlan mobile app is available for Android, iOS, and Windows Phone devices.

-Download the free CrashPlan mobile app on your device to get started.
+Download the free CrashPlan mobile app for your device:

 Once you've downloaded the CrashPlan mobile app for your device, sign in with your existing CrashPlan account information.

 CrashPlan PROe only: The first time you sign in, you must enter the server name or IP address of the destination running your organization's Code42 environment.
 You can get this information from your company's CrashPlan PROe administrator.

 You can download any files that are backed up from your account to an online destination.
 In the CrashPlan app, this is any destination under Destinations > Online (e.g., CrashPlan Central).